GuildOfWeavers/distaff/docs/programs.md

 There is one extra thing to note: when a control block is followed by an instruction block, we do not truncate the result of *hash_acc* procedure to a single value.
 That is, in the above example, `s2` will be the full state of 4 field elements, rather than a single field element.

 ## Hash computations in the VM
 Distaff VM computes program hash as the program is executed on the VM.
+Hash computations are structured so that if even a single instruction add, removed, or replaced with a different instruction, the computed hash will not match the original hash of the program.

-Several components of the VM are used in hash computations.
-These components are:
+There are several components in the VM which facilitate hash computations:

-* **sponge state** which holds running hash of the currently executing program block; sponge state takes up 4 registers.
+* **sponge state** which holds current hash of the currently executing program block; sponge state takes up 4 registers.
-* **context stack** which holds hashes of parent blocks to the currently executing program block; context stack takes up between 1 and 16 registers (depending on the level of nesting in the program).
+* **context stack** which holds hashes of parent blocks to the currently executing control block; context stack takes up between 1 and 16 registers (depending on the level of nesting in the program).

 General intuition for hashing process is as follows:

-1. At the start of every program block, we push current hash of its outer block onto the `context stack`, and set hash of the new block to `0` (this is done be resetting the `sponge state`).
+1. At the start of every control block, we push current hash of its outer block onto the `context stack`, and set hash of the new block to `0` (this is done be resetting `sponge state`).
 2. Then, as we read instructions contained in the block, we merge each instruction into the block's hash.
     1. If we encounter a new block, we process it recursively starting at step 1.
 3. Once the end of the block is reached, we pop hash of the parent block from the `context stack` and merge our block hash into it.

-Each of these states is explained in detail below.
+Each of these steps is explained in detail below.

-### Initiating a new program block
+### Initiating a new control block
-A new program block is started by the `BEGIN` operation.
+A new control block is started by the `BEGIN` operation.
 The operation does the following:

 1. Pushes hash of the current block onto the `context stack`;
 2. Sets all registers of `sponge state` to `0`.

 A diagram of `BEGIN` operation is shown below.
 By convention, result of hashing is in the first register of `sponge state`.
-So, `a0` is the hash of of the current block right before `BEGIN` operation is executed.
+So, `s0` is the hash of the current block right before `BEGIN` operation is executed.
 ```
 ╒═══ sponge ═══╕  ╒══ context ═══╕
 [s0, s1, s2, s3], [              ]